USS Peto: Seventh war patrol

 At Midway, Peto joined the submarines USS Spadefish (SS-411) and USS Sunfish (SS-281), forming a wolf pack designated Task Group 17.13.
 The submarines arrived in their assigned patrol area in the Yellow Sea 9 November 1944.

 On 12 November 1944, Peto heard a loud explosion and saw a large flash.
 A burning ship with hull down was seen to the east and it was assumed the submarine USS Barb (SS-220), which was also in the vicinity, had connected.
 Peto sent her crew to their battle stations and sent four torpedoes at the nearest ship of a Japanese convoy.
 Two hits were heard and the target slowed down and dropped back, though it did not stop.
 Peto fired her remaining two forward torpedoes at a second target and swung around to bring her stern torpedo tubes to bear.
 She fired four torpedoes at the third target.
 The torpedoes fired from the bow tubes struck home as the leading ship, Tatsuaki Maru, blew up and promptly sank.
 Two hits were heard on the third target, which immediately was engulfed in dense black smoke.
 Peto then scurried for cover, as it was getting light fast.
 She took her last look at the third target and noted that it was ablaze.

 On 18 November 1944, Peto made contact with one ship which apparently was lost and without an escort.
 She fired three torpedoes, the first hitting and setting the target ablaze.
 The second missed but the third hit and the target blew up and burned much brighter.
 Peto came around for a coup de grace but saw that it was unnecessary, as only the stern of Aisakasan Maru was above the water, still burning like an inferno.
-She contacted another Japanese ship, a caro ship dead in the water with two escorts nearby, and sent three torpedoes streaking after it.
+She contacted another Japanese ship, a cargo ship dead in the water with two escorts nearby, and sent three torpedoes streaking after it.
 One torpedo hit the target and Chinkai Mara sank in four minutes.
 On 29 November, Peto attacked a small coastal tanker with her last torpedoes and then headed for home.

 Peto arrived at Guam on 6 December 1944 and underwent a refit there.
 She then departed for Pearl Harbor, where she arrived on 2 January 1945.